rolling-scopes-school/tasks/react/modules/tasks/queries.md

 **Acceptance Criteria:**

-- Manual cache invalidation control (refresh button) works as expected.
+- A new, custom refresh button is included, clicking what, it explicitly invalidates the cache for the relevant data.
 [10 points]

 ### Feature 5: Test Coverage for Querying (**20 points**)